Britain hires firm behind Olympic fiasco for G8 security

 By Ian Graham

-HILLSBOROUGH, Northern Ireland The security firm that failed to provide enough guards for the London Olympics, G4S, has been hired by the British government to provide security support at the G8 summit in Northern Ireland next month, officials said on Thursday.
+HILLSBOROUGH, Northern Ireland, May 9 The security firm that failed to provide enough guards for the London Olympics, G4S, has been hired by the British government to provide security support at the G8 summit in Northern Ireland next month, officials said on Thursday.

 In addition to anti-globalisation protesters, Northern Irish police have been charged with securing the summit against militant Irish nationalists, who in March attempted to bomb the golf resort where G8 leaders will meet.